passwordless-id/www/pricing.md

 Sponsors welcome
 ----------------

 In order to keep it operating, some funds are necessary.
-If you want to be listed here and make this service even better, please [sponsor us](https://github.com/orgs/passwordless-id/sponsors)!
+If you want to be listed here and make this service even better, please [sponsor us](https://github.com/orgs/passwordless-id/sponsors)! (coming soon)